admiraltyio/admiralty/README.md

 Things to check:

 1. The original pods have been transformed into proxy pods.
-Notice the replacement container, and the original manifest saved as an annotation.
+Notice the replacement containers, and the original manifest saved as an annotation.
 1. Proxy pod observations have been created in the scheduler's cluster.
 Notice their names indicating the proxy pods' cluster name, namespace and names.
 This information is also stored in `status.liveState.metadata`.
 1. Delegate pod decisions have been created in the scheduler's cluster as well.
 Delegate pod decisions are named after the proxy pod observations, but the cluster names in `spec.template.metadata` don't necessarily match because they indicate the target clusters.
 Each decision was made based on all of the observations available at the time.
 1. Delegate pods have been created in either cluster.
 Notice that their spec matches the original manifest.